James Henry Monahan

 James Henry Monahan (1803 – 8 December 1878) was one of the outstanding Irish judges of his time, and one of the first Irish Roman Catholics to achieve judicial eminence.
 He held office as Attorney General for Ireland and Chief Justice of the Irish Common Pleas.

 Background and education

 Monahan was born in Portumna, County Galway, the son of Michael Monahan and his wife Mary Bloomfield, daughter of Stephen Bloomfield of Eyrecourt.
-He went to school in Banagher and graduated from the University of Dublin with a gold medal in 1823.
+He went to school in Banagher and graduated from Trinity College Dublin with a gold medal in 1823.
 He joined Gray's Inn in 1826, and the King's Inns in 1823.

 Professional career

 Monahan was called to the Bar in 1828 and became a Queen's Counsel in 1840.
 He was appointed Solicitor-General for Ireland in 1846 and Attorney-General for Ireland in 1847, and briefly represented Galway Borough in the House of Commons.
 During this period he acted as principal counsel for the Crown in numerous State trials, including those of John Mitchel, Thomas Francis Meagher, Charles Gavan Duffy, and William Smith O'Brien.
 He was accused of packing juries, a charge he vehemently denied; a charge of anti-Catholic bias he laughed off by pointing out that he was a Catholic himself.
 As a lawyer, he was noted for his self-control even in times of acute crisis.